Adina Merenlender: Published works

 Merenlender has published over 100 scientific research articles on the relationships between land use and biodiversity, and co-authored a book on wildlife corridor planning, Corridor Ecology: The science and practice of linking landscapes for biodiversity conservation, with the first edition published in 2006 and the second in 2019.
-She also co-authored The California Naturalist Handbook, and Climate Stewardship: Taking Collective Action to Protect California.
+She also co-authored The California Naturalist Handbook, now in its second edition, and Climate Stewardship: Taking Collective Action to Protect California.